thumbnail image

 Legal

-Products and Services do not provide medical advice.
-Do not make any changes to your health behaviours without consulting your licensed clinicians first.
+Products and Services do not provide medical advice and are for educational or clinical training purposes only.
+For non-clinicians, do not make any changes to your behaviours without consulting your licensed clinicians first.
 See the medical disclaimer within the terms and conditions.